Research

 3.5 Spatial analysis#

-We computed global Moran's on the pooled 2020-2024 cell-mean resolution time across the 68 community boards, at three distance-band weight matrices (1 km, 2 km, 5 km) for sensitivity per .claude/skills/diagnostics-aggressive.md §Spatial.
+We computed global Moran's II on the pooled 2020-2026 cell-mean resolution time across the community boards, at three distance-band weight matrices (1 km, 2 km, 5 km) for sensitivity, following the project's spatial-diagnostics reporting standard.
 We row-standardized all weights.
 Permutation inference used 999 reps.
 We then classified each community board into LISA categories (HH / LL / HL / LH / ns) at the 2 km band (Anselin, 1995).
-Because nyc-geo-toolkit 0.3.0 does not ship community-board polygon centroids in its minimal API, we placed each board at a hash-deterministic offset inside its borough's bounding box (see AUDIT.md §5); the resulting geometry is usable for distance-band sensitivity analysis but not for publication-grade geography.
+Community-board polygon centroids come from nyc-geo-toolkit's centroids_from_boundaries(layer='community_district', representative=True), which returns shapely.representative_point() — guaranteed to fall inside each polygon, which matters for non-convex CBs along the Brooklyn / Queens shorelines (Coney Island CB 14, Far Rockaway CB 14).
+Of the 69 community boards in our panel, 59 match the nyc-geo-toolkit geometry layer; the 10 unmatched rows (pseudo-CBs and airport catchments such as "UNSPECIFIED BRONX") drop out of the spatial analysis but remain in the §3.3 panel regressions.

 4. Results#